 Why Add a Filtering Feature for Your WordPress Posts and Pages?

-Have you ever visited a website overflowing with content, only to struggle to find what you need?
+Have you ever visited a WordPress website overflowing with content, only to struggle to find what you need?
 This can be a frustrating experience for users and cause them to abandon your site altogether.

 Ultimately, this can negatively impact SEO since search engines consider user experience a ranking factor.
 A website with high bounce rates and low engagement might be seen as less valuable by search engines.